 Beyond a competitive intro APR, the Ink Business Cash card offers plenty of potential value for cardholders with a competitive rate of cash back on internet, cable and phone services, office supplies, gas and dining purchases.
 If you spend a lot of money on office supplies or you frequently charge client dinners to your business card, you can rack up plenty of rewards with the Ink card.

-Best intro APR business card for new purchases and balance transfers: American Express Blue Business Cash™ Card
+Best intro APR business card for a flat rate on all purchases: American Express Blue Business Cash™ Card

 |American Express Blue Business Cash™ Card|